 What needed to be done

-Firstly, it was important to help Kate and Daniel to become more aware of their spending through the use of our budgeting tools and resources.
-Our team then helped them to restructure their mortgage and offset account with a clear strategy on how to take advantage of this facility and pay down their mortgage faster.
+Kate and Daniel wanted to retire early and grow their investments.
+Firstly, it was important to help Kate and Daniel to become more aware of their cash-flow and financial capacities while considering their attitude towards risk.
+Our team then helped them to restructure their mortgage and other loans with a clear strategy on how to take advantage of this facility and pay down their mortgage and use a surplus to invest.

-The Future Assist team needed to work with Kate and Daniel to establish a long term strategy tailored to their goals.
-This strategy included consolidating their super funds into a joint Self-Managed Super Fund (SMSF).
-This achieved their goal of taking more control of their super, and initiate a long term strategy in their preferred asset class.
+The Future Assist team worked closely with Kate and Daniel to establish a detailed long term financial strategy tailored to their goals.
+This strategy included investing, tax planning, risk, and consolidating their multiple super funds into a joint Self-Managed Super Fund (SMSF).
+This achieved their goal of taking more control of their super, and initiate a long term investment strategy in their preferred asset classes.

 Future Assist also conducted a comprehensive analysis of their life insurances, finding the right balance between what they needed and what they could afford.

-Within one year, Kate and Daniel had made progress paying down their mortgage and had saved up a good amount .
-In 2016, and still making progressing they purchased an investment property.
-Already, they were well on track to meeting their goal of retiring by the age of 55.
+Within one year, Kate and Daniel had made progress paying down their mortgage and had contributed significantly to their savings .
+In 2016 they purchased an investment property.
+They were well on track to meeting their goal of retiring by the age of 55.

-Over the last 3 years they have managed to purchase a third property and build a diverse share portfolio which is providing an alternative form of income and growth.
-They now have close to $30,000 in their offset account as a buffer and receive a healthy tax refund each year from the depreciation of their investment properties.
+Over the next 3 years they have managed to purchase a third property and build a diverse share portfolio which is providing an alternative form of income and growth.
+They also have a healthy balance in their offset account (to be used as buffer if necessary) and receive a healthy tax refund each year from the depreciation of their investment properties.

-The couple now feel empowered and in control of their finances and are looking forward to retiring with a passive income of $100,000 per annum.
+The couple now feel financially empowered, in control of their lives and are exciting to be working towards an early retirement with a passive income close to $100,000 per year.